LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/23-ISA.md

 <sup>16</sup> Search in the book of Yahweh, and read:<br>not one of these will be missing.<br>None will lack her mate.<br>For my mouth has commanded,<br>and his Spirit has gathered them.<br>
 <sup>17</sup> He has cast the lot for them,<br>and his hand has divided it to them with a measuring line.<br>They shall possess it forever.<br>From generation to generation they will dwell in it.

-> - <sup>a</sup> 14. literally, lilith, which could also be a night demon or night monster
+> - <sup>a</sup> 14.
+Literally, lilith, which could also be a night demon or night monster

 ## Chapter 35